Lorenzo Lotto: Recanati (1506–1508) and Rome (1508–1510)

 In 1508 he began the Recanati Polyptych altarpiece for the church of San Domenico; this two-tiered and rather conventionally painted polyptych consists of six panels.
 His portrait Young Man against a White Curtain in the Kunsthistorisches Museum, Vienna (c.
 1506) and Adoration of the Child (c.
 1508) in the National Museum in Kraków with Catherine Cornaro, Queen of Cyprus portraited as Saint Catherine, are paintings from this period.

 As he became a respected painter, he came to the attention of Bramante, the papal architect, who was passing through Loreto (a pilgrimage site near Recanati).
 Lotto was invited to Rome to decorate the papal apartments, but nothing survives of this work, as it was destroyed a few years later.
-This was probably because he had imitated the style of Raphael, a rapidly rising star in the Papal court; indeed he had done it before, in the Transfiguration of the Recanati polyptych.
+This destruction may have been due to Lotto's imitation of the style of Raphael, a rapidly rising star in the Papal court, as he had done in the Transfiguration of the Recanati polyptych.